Public Bike Systems

 Benefits And Costs

 Public Bike Systems provide many benefits.
-They offer convenient mobility for many types of urban trips, provide healthy exercise, and by reducing automobile travel they can help reduce traffic congestion, road and parking facility costs, consumer costs, energy consumption and pollution emissions.
+They offer convenient mobility for many types of urban trips, provide healthy exercise, and by reducing automobile travel they can help reduce traffic congestion, road and parking facility costs, consumer costs, energy consumption and pollution emissions (Hamilton and Wichman 2016).
 Because PBSs reduce automobile traffic under congested urban conditions, they tend to provide large reductions in congestion, road and parking facility costs, accidents and pollution problems.
+Cities with bike share programs have fewer overall injuries as cyclists benefit from safety in numbers.

 Costs include the bike station public space requirements and aesthetic impacts, and any negative impacts resulting from increased urban bicycle traffic, such as crash risk and traffic delays.
-There is debate concerning their overall Safety impacts; cycling crashes may increase somewhat, particularly when programs are first introduced, but this tends to be offset by reduced risk to other road users and increased driver awareness of cyclists, and possibly more investments in cycling facilities over the long run.
+There is debate concerning their overall Safety impacts; certainly there is potential for an increase in cycling crashes, particularly when programs are first introduced, but this tends to be offset by reduced risk to other road users and increased driver awareness of cyclists, and possibly more investments in cycling facilities over the long run.
+Barcelona posits that their bicycle sharing scheme may save 12 lives annually due to public health benefits.
+New York City alone logged more than 5,000,000 trips in its first 5 months of operation with remarkably few injuries and zero fatalities.

 Table 2 Benefit Summary